suarez9093/fundamentals/questions/javascript/this.md

     },
   },
 };
-user.userInfo.greetUser(); // => "Hi, Reed Barger". 'this' refers to the obj in which it's called in. user.getJob(); // => "I am a Developer"
+user.userInfo.greetUser(); // => "Hi, Alex Suarez". 'this' refers to the obj in which it's called in. user.getJob(); // => "I am a Developer"

 /*